oceanprotocol/docs/content/concepts/compute-to-data.md

 In the above diagram you can see the initial integration supported.
 It involves the following components/actors:

 - Data Scientists/Consumers - The end users who need to use some computing services offered by the same Publisher as the data Publisher.
-- Ocean Keeper - In charge of enforcing the Service Agreement by tracing conditions.
+- Ocean Keeper - In charge of enforcing the Service Agreement by tracking conditions.
 - Operator-Service - Micro-service that is handling the compute requests.
 - Operator-Engine - The computing systems where the compute will be executed.